Zachary school leaders say safety is priority as students return to classrooms

 He continued, "The issue is that we have to get school open, we have to get the kids in here, and we have to make sure we take every precaution to keep the kids safe.
 That's the number one thing.
 But number two is they have to be educated and the best way to do that is to have them in front of a teacher."

-As students return to in-person classroom instruction, COVID does not dictate the theme of Monday's return to campus.
+As students return to in-person classroom instruction, COVID does not dictate the theme of Monday's start to a new school year.
 At Rollins Place Elementary, the mindset is a positive one, shaped by the Back-to-School day theme, "Let's Have a Gold Medal Year."

-This confident outlook is reflected in the colorful decorations teachers have used to brighten their classrooms and in the positive messages reiterated throughout school grounds.
+This confident outlook was reflected in the colorful decorations teachers used to brighten their classrooms and in the positive messages reiterated throughout the campus.

 Click here to view tweets from parents of students embarking on their first week of the 2021-2022 school year, via the hashtag #Back2SchoolWBRZ.